 Member rate: £14.99 + p&p* (£5) – *£2.50 postage per additional copy to the same address Non-member: £59.99 + p&p (£5)

-The Good Councillor's guide to neighbourhood planning is designed specifically to help local councillors support their communities and council indeciding whether or not to produce a neighourhood plan for their area and, if they decide to go-ahead, to guide them through the process of producing the plan and thinking about how it will be delivered.
+The Good Councillor's guide to neighbourhood planning is designed specifically to help local councillors support their communities and council in deciding whether or not to produce a neighbourhood plan for their area and, if they decide to go-ahead, to guide them through the process of producing the plan and thinking about how it will be delivered.

 To order hard copies of The Good Councillor’s guide to neighbourhood planning, local councils should contact their local county association.
 County association can place orders for hard copies using the order form.
 Non-members can place orders for hard copies at £4.99/per copy + p&p at: .

 To read this document for FREE, please log in and see Development Tools.

-The Good Councillor's guide to finance and transparency (funded by the Department for Communities and Local Government Transparency Fund) is a user-friendly summary for councillors of their finance and transparency responsibilities.
+The Good Councillor's guide to finance and transparency is a user-friendly summary for councillors of their finance and transparency responsibilities.